ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/dae/datastreaming/Datastreaming---Sample-Environment.md

 to add a Procserv entry that runs it.

-HIFI also has a modified `ISIS/inst_servers/master/start_bs_to_kafka_cmd.bat` which points to the SuperMuSR redpanda instance.
+HIFI also has a modified `ISIS/inst_servers/master/start_bs_to_kafka_cmd.bat` which points to the SuperMuSR Redpanda instance.